mpvnet-player/mpv.net/Manual.md

 The target audience of mpv.net are programmers, nerds and software enthusiasts that need something more advanced than typical media players.

-Furthermore mpv.net is well suited for users who are interested to learn mpv, Linux, portable apps and the command line.
+Furthermore mpv.net is well suited for people who are interested to learn mpv and the command line.

 ## Requirements